fdamstra/OpenTX-Benedikt-Voicepack/README.md

 files here: https://www.youtube.com/watch?v=o-aNwZORNYA

 ## The Problem
 This voicepack was originally made for OpenTX 1.x.
-They changed the filenames in OpenTX 2.1, though it mostly worked.
+The OpenTX developers changed the standard filenames in OpenTX 2.1, though the voicepack still mostly worked.
 And then 2.2 came out with even more changes.
-It still mostly worked, but I thought it would be really nice if it was complete.
+And while it still mostly worked, I thought it would be really nice if it was complete.

 Lazd gave me permission to upgrade his work, and Benedikt was kind enough to record the missing sounds.
 Again, THANKS!